rw-be-hub/rss-clone-backend/README.md

 # rs-clone-backend-deploy
-Repo for deploy of backend for RS Clone task.
+Repo by [IDemidova](https://github.com/IDemidova) for deploy of backend for RS Clone task.